karans-repo/OOPS-Project/README.md

 it has two folders one is Java_project_codes which contain our codes Autofill.java and Inventoryknapsack.java in the second folder we have the dataset for our codes Ecom_data.txt is the dataset for Inventoryknapsack and wordstxt.txt is the dataset for Autofill.java

+So, in this project me Karan Kabdal who made the Inventoryknapsack.java project and  my teammate is Yash srivastava who made the Autofill.java project and Helped me create the report and presentation of our project